 Project - Projects are how medias within Wistia are organized.
 A project can contain one or more videos and/or other types of files, and an account can contain multiple projects.
 Each project has its own project-level stats, and several features apply specifically at the project-level.
-These features include playlists, Privacy & Sharing, and Move & Copy.
-These tools can be accessed from each project's Project Actions menu.
+These features include Privacy & Sharing and Move & Copy.
+These tools can be accessed from each project’s page.

 Ok, fine.
 Here’s a secret, special treat.

-Replace video - Replace video is an option in the Video Actions menu on a video page within your account.
-Replacing a video is pretty much exactly what it sounds like—it allows you to replace a video without having to update the customizations, or re-embed the video.
+Replace video - Replace video is an option on a video’s page within your account.
+Replacing a video is pretty much exactly what it sounds like — it allows you to replace a video without having to update the customizations, or re-embed the video.

 Responsive embeds - Responsive embeds are a way of embedding a video so that it fills the entire space of its parent container.
 Responsive embeds will adjust to the size of the window, so they’re great for all environments (including mobile!).

 Section - A section is a subset of a Wistia project.
 Sections divide up projects to help keep your account organized.
-They can be added by selecting New Section from the Project Actions menu.
+They can be added by hovering right below the title within a project.
 They can be renamed using the Edit button.

 SEO - SEO (or Search Engine Optimization) is the practice of including metadata in your site’s code and content to improve search engine ranking.
 Wistia helps you optimize your videos for SEO with JSON-LD and video SEO.

 Set Project Defaults - The Set Project Defaults feature allows users to apply the customizations of one video to all other videos in the same project.
 When setting project defaults users have the choice of applying these customizations to all videos already in the project, all new videos added to the project from now on, or both.
-The customizations that will be applied include Appearance, Controls, Share buttons, and any Timeline Actions.
-You can find the Set Project Defaults feature under the Video Actions menu for any video.
+The customizations that will be applied include Appearance, Controls, and Share buttons.
+You can find the Set Project Defaults feature on a video’s page.

 Share buttons - The share buttons are in-player social sharing buttons.
 They allow your viewers to share your videos further in their social networks.
 The Share option is located in the Customize panel.
 Sharing options include: embed, email, Twitter, Facebook, LinkedIn, Google+, download.

 Share permissions - Share is a collaborator-level permission.
 It allows the collaborator access to the Embed & Share modal, and access to the Privacy & Sharing modal for a project.
 A collaborator with the Share permission will only be allowed to grant access to those permissions which they already have access to.
-Allowing Share permissions can be done in the Privacy & Sharing modal from under the Project Actions menu.
+Allowing Share permissions can be done in the Privacy & Sharing modal from a project page.